HiassofT/MyPicoDOS/README.txt

 - Added SDrive version

 version 4.06:
-- Added .CAR file loader for The!Cart version of MyPicoDos
+- Added .CAR file loader for The!Cart and Freezer 2011 versions of MyPicoDos
 - Disable atract mode when using joystick navigation
 - Added directory and drive switching using joystick
 - Bugfix: don't disable highspeed SIO if reading a directory fails